DavidWaumsley/NoScriptShow/content/blog/2025/learn15.md

 ## Regular Quotes

-Over time we will be building up some copy and paste style, but a good starting point is [this recent post on CSS tricks by Andy Clarke](https://css-tricks.com/getting-creative-with-quotes/).
+Over time we will be building up some copy and paste styles, but a good starting point is [this recent post on CSS tricks by Andy Clarke](https://css-tricks.com/getting-creative-with-quotes/).